Julian Cope

 30th September 1971 the Death of T.C.
 Lethbridge

 Today we honour the great British adventurer, author and hero, T.C.
 Lethbridge, the Cambridge University academic whose Timothy Leary-style volte-face midway through his illustrious archaeology career saw him newly transformed into a visionary of Blakean proportions.
-Out went the … Continue reading
+Out went the excellent … Continue reading

 21st September 1942 Maiden Flight of the B-29

-Sixty-nine years ago today saw the maiden flight of the Boeing B-29 Superfortress, that huge American warplane whose atomic load would, with the bombing of Hiroshima, bring World War 2 to a sudden and dreadful conclusion.
+Seventy-five years ago today saw the maiden flight of the Boeing B-29 Superfortress, that huge American warplane whose atomic load would, with the bombing of Hiroshima, bring World War 2 to a sudden and dreadful conclusion.
 Faster, vaster, and with … Continue reading

 10th September 1676 the Death of Gerrard Winstanley

-Posted in Curiosities, Heroes | 4 Comments
+Posted in Curiosities, Heroes | 6 Comments